-Therefore, we can summarize the boundary conditions on the plane of symmetry or on the plane of anti-symmetry with the delightfully simple Table 11.1.
-The boundary conditions that needs to be explicitly prescribed in finite element analyses are boxed in the Table 11.1: zero tractions are incorporated automatically (natural boundary conditions!) and need not be explicitly specified.
+Therefore, we can summarize the boundary conditions on the plane of symmetry or on the plane of antisymmetry with the delightfully simple Table 11.1.
+The boundary conditions that needs to be explicitly

+Table 11.1: Boundary conditions on the plane of symmetry or anti-symmetry prescribed in finite element analyses are boxed in the Table 11.1: zero tractions are incorporated automatically (natural boundary conditions!) and need not be explicitly specified.
 Note that the unknown tractions are the reactions.